Fort Myers home insurance

 Sitting on the southwest coast of Florida, Fort Myers is a prime target for hurricanes coming through the Gulf Coast.
 Hurricane Irma made landfall in 2017, and her 150 mph winds led to more than $64 billion in damages.
 This is why every house in Fort Myers needs hurricane insurance.

 Hurricane insurance specifically covers damages to your home caused by the extreme winds and flying debris during the storm.
 While your home’s replacement cost remains the same for the hurricane insurance, the deductible is set specifically for hurricane claims.
-The hurricane deductible is either a flat amount, such as $500, or a percentage of the home’s replacement cost (2 percent, 5 percent, or 10 percent) in the event of a claim.
+Our Florida hurricane deductibles options are $500 or 1%, 2%, 3%, 5%, or 10% of your Coverage A limits.

 According to FEMA, if you live in a low-to-moderate flood zone, you are five times more likely to experience flood damage than a house fire.
 Fort Myers sits on the Caloosahatchee River, which can overflow and lead to flooding during heavy rains.
 During a hurricane, the storm surge could be as high as nine feet, pushing miles inland as it did with Irma.